bickart/sugarwatermark/README.md

 # Sugar Developer Watermark

-A module loadable package which provides a developer with the ability to add a watermark to the Sugar
+A module loadable package which provides a developer with the ability to add a watermark to Sugar

 ![Sugar Developer Watermark](assets/images/watermark.png)